fenago/python-networking-sysadmins/development/lab_guides/Lab_1.md

 ![](./images/C13963_01_06.jpg)

-Figure 1.6: Output from the Jupyter Notebook using comments
+Caption: Output from the Jupyter Notebook using comments

 In this exercise, you have learned how to write comments in Python.
 As a developer, writing comments is essential to make your code legible to